A non-monotone trust-region method with noisy oracles and additional sampling: Numerical experiments

-\Cref{Fig_Acc_Mnist_magnified,Fig_Acc_Cifar_magnified,Fig_Loss_Mnist_magnified,Fig_Loss_Cifar_magnified} show the mean and the standard error of the aforementioned measures for both train and test datasets of ASNTR with $C_2=1, 10^2,10^8$ in $\rho_{\D_k}$, and $C_1=1$ in $\rho_{\N_k}$ within fixed budgets of gradient evaluations $N_g^{\text{max}}=6\times 10^5$ for \texttt{MNIST} and $N_g^{\text{max}}=9\times 10^6$ for \texttt{CIFAR10}.
-These figures demonstrate that ASNTR achieves higher training and testing accuracy than STORM in all considered values of $C_2$ except in \autoref{Fig_Acc_Cifar_magnified} with $C_2=1$ by which ASNTR can be comparable with STORM.
-Nevertheless, ASNTR is capable of achieving higher accuracy (less loss) with fewer $N_g$ in comparison with STORM.
-Moreover, these figures indicate the robustness of ASNTR for larger values of $C_2$ meaning higher rates of nonmonotonicity.
+\Cref{Fig_Acc_Mnist_magnified,Fig_Acc_Cifar_magnified,Fig_Loss_Mnist_magnified,Fig_Loss_Cifar_magnified} show the variations, the mean and standard error obtained from 5 separate runs, of the aforementioned measures for both train and test datasets of ASNTR with $C_2=1, 10^2,10^8$ in $\rho_{\D_k}$, and $C_1=1$ in $\rho_{\N_k}$ within fixed budgets of gradient evaluations $N_g^{\text{max}}=6\times 10^5$ for \texttt{MNIST} and $N_g^{\text{max}}=9\times 10^6$ for \texttt{CIFAR10}.
+These figures demonstrate that ASNTR achieves higher training and testing accuracy than STORM in all considered values of $C_2$ except in Fig.~\ref{Fig_Acc_Cifar_magnified} with $C_2=1$ by which ASNTR can be comparable with STORM.
+Nevertheless, ASNTR is capable of achieving higher

+accuracy (lower loss) with fewer $N_g$ in comparison with STORM.
+Moreover, these figures indicate the robustness of ASNTR for larger values of $C_2$ meaning higher rates of non-monotonicity.